-User

-The following procedure is used to read the User space:

-Read one byte in Accumulator by executing MOVC A,@A+DPTR with A+DPTR=read@.
+User The following procedure is used to read the User space: Read one byte in Accumulator by executing MOVC A,@A+DPTR where A+DPTR is the address of the code byte to read.
 Note: FCON is supposed to be reset when not needed.

-Extra Row

-The following procedure is used to read the Extra Row space and is summarized in Figure 28:

-- Map the Extra Row space by writing 02h in FCON register. - Read one byte in Accumulator by executing MOVC A,@A+DPTR with A = 0 and DPTR = FF80h to FFFFh. - Clear FCON to unmap the Extra Row.
+Extra Row The following procedure is used to read the Extra Row space and is summarized in Figure 24: Map the Extra Row space by writing 02h in FCON register.
+Read one byte in Accumulator by executing MOVC A,@A+DPTR with A = 0 and DPTR = FF80h to FFFFh.
+Clear FCON to unmap the Extra Row.
+Hardware Security Byte The following procedure is used to read the Hardware Security space and is summarized in Figure 24: Map the Hardware Security space by writing 04h in FCON register.
+Read the byte in Accumulator by executing MOVC A,@A+DPTR with A = 0 and DPTR = 0000h.
+Clear FCON to unmap the Hardware Security Byte.

+Figure 24.
+Reading Procedure

-Hardware Security Byte
+Note: 1. aa = 10 for the Hardware Security Byte.

-The following procedure is used to read the Hardware Security space and is summarized in Figure 28:

-- Map the Hardware Security space by writing 04h in FCON register. - Read the byte in Accumulator by executing MOVC A,@A+DPTR with A = 0 and DPTR = 0000h.

-Figure 28.
-Clear FCON to unmap the Hardware Security Byte.Reading Procedure

-Flash Protection from Parallel Programming

-The three lock bits in Hardware Security Byte (see "In-System Programming" section) are programmed according to Table 17 provide different level of protection for the on-chip code and data located in FM0 and FM1.
+Flash Protection from ParallelThe three lock bits in Hardware Security Byte (see "In-System-Programming" section)Programmingare programmed according to Table 27 provide different level of protection for the onchip code and data located in FM0 and FM1.

-The only way to write this bits are the parallel mode.
+The only way to write these bits are the parallel mode.
 They are set by default to level 4